HaroldPetersInskipp/node-red-contrib-primitive-status/README.md

 ### Help

-This node requires no configuration, just place it in-between nodes to examine <code>msg.payload</code>'s type.
+This node requires no configuration, just place it between nodes to examine <code>msg.payload</code>'s type.
 The primitive type is also sent as a string to the second output.

 ### Bugs reports and feature requests